14 Things You Shouldn’t Clean with Water

 Even though there is a water-resistant finish on hardwood and laminate floors, it wears off over time, and cleaning them with water could cause damage.
 If water gets into the wood it can cause it to swell and turn black.
 “The proper way to clean a wood or laminate floor is to use a flat microfiber mop and spray-on cleaning solution with a spray bottle a little bit at a time,” says Smith.
 “Most flooring manufacturers make specific recommendations on which product they recommend on their flooring.”
 These are 11 things you should never clean with baking soda.

 Musical instruments can be tricky to clean because they are made from lots of different materials.
 But similar to how wood floors can get damaged if cleaned with water, wooden instruments can as well.
 Tyler Harris, who runs a New Jersey-based luxury residential cleaning company, says that cleaning your wooden instruments with water can cause areas of discoloration and splits and cracks in the wood.
 Harris says that you should only be using cleaners made for musical instruments.
+Now, here’s the best way to clean your wooden floors.

 This should already be known, but electricity and water do not mix.
 “For the most part, you should only dry dust electronics,” says Smith.
 “If you do have to clean something that will not come off with a dry cloth, get your cleaning cloth just slightly damp with a light-duty cleaning product then clean the electronics.
 Never spray any liquid directly onto electronics.”
 If cleaning them with a damp cloth makes you nervous, there are wipes and cleaning sprays designed specifically for electronics.
-Here are more instructions on how to properly clean all of your digital screens.

 If you try to clean your tarnished silver with water, it will just create more tarnish.
 The best thing you can do is use silver polish, says Kathy Turley, Director of Marketing at Home Clean Heroes.
 If you don’t have silver polish around, Turley recommends using ketchup.
 “The mild acidity of ketchup will help get rid of the tarnish,” she says.
 Let your silver soak in ketchup for 5-10 minutes, rinse off the ketchup with water, and buff with a cloth.
 “Why is it safe to use the water later in the step?
 Because you are rinsing the ketchup off and already gotten rid of the tarnish,” explains Turley.
 Here are some other surprising methods you can use to clean silver.